-Sathi Roy, a non-commissioned Loan Consultant at Better, gives an overview of mortgage rates
+Sathi Roy, a non-commissioned Mortgage Expert at Better Mortgage, gives an overview of mortgage rates

 "What factors determine the mortgage rates I can get?
 What are points and credits, and do I need them?
 How do I compare rates between lenders?"
 As someone who talks to both first-time homebuyers and refinance customers every day, I know how confusing and intimidating mortgage rates can seem.
 My goal is to help our customers clearly understand their options so that they can shop with confidence.
 That means being able to make informed decisions about the best loan product, rate, and terms for their situation.